polettix/Data-Tubes/manual.md

 ## A Few Definitions

 A _record_ can be whatever scalar you can think of.
-I might even be `undef`.
+It might even be `undef`.
 What's in a record, and what it does mean, is completely up to you --and, of course, to the tube that is going to manage that record.

-A _record_ might even evolve through the pipeline to become something different, e.g. multiple records.
+A _record_ might even evolve through the pipeline to become something different, e.g. multiple records or no record at all.
 In other words, some tubes might take an input record of some nature, and emit output record(s) of a completely different one.
 Again, it's up to the tube to decide this, which means that, eventually, it's up to you.

 So, a _tube_ is a transformation function, that turns one single _input record_ into zero, one or more _output records_, according to the model drawn below:

                \________/
-                           --| nothing
+                           --X nothing
      input  --\            --> one output record
      record --/            ==> some output records (array reference)
                 _________  ==> some output records (iterator)